kutschke/SecondaryInputs/README.md

 Code to exercise the secondary input feature of art and test if it will work as we need it to when we merge the file streams that come from Offline.

+The bottom line is that if we create the crv data file in a separate art process from the trk+cal data file, then we can merge them using the secondary input file method.
+This only works if the two file creating processes have the same art process_name.
+That is, the two art processes running under the `artdaq::DataLogger` instances must have the same art process_name.

 To exercise this you need to setup an appropriate version of art.
 You can do this by using the current Musing of Offline.
 This should work with any version of art.
 If it does not we need to fix it.